 GER: What technologies allowed you to get there?

 TI: The fan is a great example.
 Starting with the GE90, all of our large new engines have fan blades made from a carbon-fiber composite material.
 The composite is tough, but also much lighter than titanium.
 We spent many years getting it right, but the effort paid off.
 The material allowed us to reduce the weight of the engine by hundreds of pounds.

 But the blades on the GE9X are very different from their first iteration in 1990.
 Using new computational tools, for example, allowed us to refine the blades and optimize their solidity and the shape for performance.
 If you look at the original GE90 blade, it was pretty straight and lightly flared at the root and the tip.
 We now have a sweep and tilt built into the blades that make them look completely different.
 We are also using new techniques to reinforce the leading edge of the blades with steel, rather than titanium, which gives them higher strength.
 As a result, we were able to reduce the number of the blades from 22 on the GE90 to just 16 on the GE9X.
 Although we are already on the fourth generation of the blades, we are still the only engine maker that makes composite fan blades.

 GER: Are you using 3D-printed parts inside the GE9X?

-TI: Yes, we have six 3D-printed components inside the engine.
+TI: Yes, we have seven 3D-printed components inside the engine.
 We print relatively small parts like temperature sensors, a part of the combustion system we call a mixer, which mixes the fuel and the air, and the fuel circuits for the fuel nozzles, as well as larger components like a heat exchanger, a particle separator that prevents airborne dust and debris from entering the core, and even foot-long low-pressure turbine [LPT] blades.